- Explain how entry and exit lead to zero profits in the long run

 The Long-Run Adjustment and Industry Types

-For a constant cost industry, whenever there is an increase in market demand and price, then the supply curve shifts to the right with new firms’ entry and stops at the point where the new long-run equilibrium intersects at the same market price as before.
-But why will costs remain the same?
+For a constant-cost industry, whenever there is an increase in market demand and price, then the supply curve shifts to the right with new firms’ entry and stops at the point where the new long-run equilibrium intersects at the same market price as before.
+This is the case of constant returns to scale, which we discussed earlier in the chapter on Production, Costs, and Industry Structure.
+However, why will costs remain the same?
 In this type of industry, the supply curve is very elastic.
 Firms can easily supply any quantity that consumers demand.
 In addition, there is a perfectly elastic supply of inputs—firms can easily increase their demand for employees, for example, with no increase to wages.
 Tying in to our Bring it Home discussion, an increased demand for ethanol in recent years has caused the demand for corn to increase.
 Consequently, many farmers switched from growing wheat to growing corn.
-Agricultural markets are generally good examples of constant cost industries.
+Agricultural markets are generally good examples of constant-cost industries.